aanchel/scai_f22/README.md

-# scai_f22
 Submission for Santa Cruz AI Fall 2022 competition.
-This project won 3rd place.
+This project won 3rd place and was about earthquake prediction using various regression models.
+The project consisted of a presentation and Python Notebook.